elven-star/elven-star.github.io/ElvenStar.md

 Part 4: Kris' discovery of Snowdale, his fight with the bandit gang, the death of Bandit leader and formation of Snowdale -->

+Kris felt the heat from the raging flames on his face.
+He reached for Freya's hands and grasped them tightly in his. *No. No. No.* he thought with panic, *I should have fought them outside.* He broke into a sprint and snaked his way through the streets of Snowdale.

+All around him his people lay broken.
+Some had lost an eye and others were bleeding from the ears as a blade-- the blue blade-- cut through the muscle cleanly.
+A few of his miners writhed in pain from the burn scars that they had sustained.

+"What happened?"
+Freya said in a soothing voice that did not comfort him.

+"They all..."
+Kris tried to find the right words, "This all happened because of me!"

+Freya inched closer to him and ran her soft hands along his cheeks and said in a soft, comforting pitch, "You didn't do this, Kris.
+The 5th Legion did."
+Tears formed in his eyes and grabbed Freya's hands, *I was not competent.* he wanted to say but no voice come out.

+"Let's find Ana!"
+Freya reminded him about the little girl he loved to bring him back from his sorrow.

+"Ana!"
+Kris steeled his mind and pushed the overwhelming pain he felt away and dashed towards his house. *I shouldn't have left her behind.
+I was focused on the mines and I made mistakes.*

+"Freya," Kris stopped and turned around, "What if..." a teardrop formed in her eyes, "What if Ana's injured?" he tried to keep the image of a lacerated, burnt Ana away from his mind, "What if she's dead?"

+Freya embraced him in a warm hug and helped strengthen his resolve, "If that happens," she gave him a gentle kiss on his forehead, "They'll see Kris' fury.
+Don't worry, you have given her a sword!
+Our little Ana is smart enough to defend herself!"